 Practical Use Cases Benefit Real-World Security, Operations, and Performance

-The 5G STB prioritizes use cases recommended by the FCC’s CSRIC technical advisory body, covering issues such as:
+The 5G Security Test Bed prioritizes use cases recommended by the FCC’s CSRIC technical advisory body, covering issues such as:

 - 5G non-standalone (4G LTE core) and standalone (5G core) network security.